tiry/nuxeo-talend-components/components/README.md

  - restart TOS

 You should end up with 4 Nuxeo Components in the Components Palette under the *"Nuxeo Family"*

+### Component Designer

+ From TOS Eclipse environment go in Window/Preferences/Talend Component Designer.

+  - make Component Project point to the same directory as the "User Components" (ex: /home/jacky/Talend/components)

 ## Configuring the components